Finding the best online English classes for adults

 At the same time, adult learners also need to understand how their brain works when learning.
 The brain also connects new information to what it already knows.
 This helps people understand further information and get a clearer picture of more significant ideas.
 Lastly, it helps people stay focused on the essential things for the proper length of time.

-This can be hard to do if the subject isn't interesting (and which is why we limit our online English courses to 90 minutes).
+This can be hard to do if the subject isn't interesting (which is why we limit our online English speaking lessons to a max of 90 minutes).

 Every time we learn something new—not every time we come across something new, but every time we process new information that we try to store in our memory—a new small "branch" forms in our brain.